© 2024

 The Fast Response Cutter John Witherspoon, named after the first African American to command a medium endurance cutter, was delivered to the Coast Guard in Key West, Florida on Nov.
 7 by Bollinger Shipyards.
 Bollinger, which is based in Louisiana, has built 58 of these vessels for the Coast Guard, including this newest cutter.

 The John Witherspoon will be the fourth fast response cutter to join the fleet in Alaskan waters, with two more being built.
-These new cutters will replace the current Island-class patrol boats, like the Alex Haley, which have been in use since the 1980s.
+These new cutters will replace the current Island-class patrol boats, which have been in use since the 1980s.

 The Fast Response Cutters measure 154-feet, can reach a speed of 28 knots, and have state of the art communications and technology onboard.